cyberbotics/webots-doc/guide/surveyor.md

 %end

-The Surveyor's SRV-1 is a robot with two caterpillar tracks.
-It is designed for research, education, and exploration.
+The Surveyor's SRV-1 is a robot with two caterpillar tracks designed for research, education, and exploration.
-Among others, it has a Blackfin processor, a digital video camera, and WIFI networking abilities.
+It features a Blackfin processor, a digital video camera and WiFi networking.

 ### Samples